act-rules/act-rules.github.io/_rules/SC1-3-1-heading-does-not-only-consist-of-breaks.md

 #### Inapplicable example 2

-`h2`element is not included in the accessibility tree
+`h2` element is not included in the accessibility tree.

 ```html
 <h2 aria-hidden="true"></h2>